Neal Cassady: Role of drugs

 Following an arrest in 1958 for offering to share a small amount of marijuana with an undercover agent at a San Francisco nightclub, Cassady served a two-year sentence at California's San Quentin State Prison.
 After his release in June 1960, he struggled to meet family obligations, and Carolyn divorced him when his parole period expired in 1963.
 Carolyn stated that she was looking to relieve Cassady of the burden of supporting a family, but "this was a mistake and removed the last pillar of his self-esteem".

 After the divorce, in 1963, Cassady shared an apartment with Allen Ginsberg and Beat poet Charles Plymell at 1403 Gough Street in San Francisco.
+Regarding Ginsberg's poetry, Carolyn Cassady told American Legends website: "I do not know of any poem of Allen's that Neal favored.
+He would get the meaning, but Neal wasn't so much into poetry as was Jack.
+Neal had a logical and analytical mind.
+He liked philosophy and investigating the causes of events and actions.
+Practical, useful stuff."

 Cassady first met author Ken Kesey during the summer of 1962; he eventually became one of the Merry Pranksters, a group that formed around Kesey in 1964, who were vocal proponents of the use of psychedelic drugs.